holman/boom/README.markdown

 ## Contribute

+Want to join the [Pantheon of Boom'ers](https://github.com/holman/boom/contributors)?
 I'd love to include your contributions, friend.

 Clone this repository, then run `bundle install`.
 That'll install all the gem dependencies.
 Make sure your methods are [TomDoc](http://tomdoc.org)'d